Skip to main content

 Vulkro vs Snyk

 Snyk is the gravity well of commercial SAST + SCA.
 Big enterprise deployments, IDE plugins for every editor, polished onboarding, extensive vulnerability database.
-So why pick Vulkro?
+The decision comes down to your data-handling posture: Snyk is SaaS-first, Vulkro is offline-first.

 At a glance